 Organisation: Kino Šiška.

-Liveurope.
+Supported by Liveurope.
 The Liveurope platform brings together and supports European concert venues in their commitment to promote up-and-coming European acts, and actively boosts their touring across European stages and their introduction to new audiences.